thegetty/quire-docs/content/guide/dependency-guide.md

 Currently Quire starter theme uses the latest version of webpack 4 to bundle front end assets and support the development workflow.

-To modify the webpack configuration to your liking edit this file
+To modify the webpack configuration for your project edit this file

 `<your-project-directory>/themes/quire-starter-theme/webpack.config.js`

-then run `quire preview` to start editing the front end.

-In the development of Quire there has been discussion about moving away from webpack in the starter theme, follow this <a href="https://github.com/gettypubs/quire/issues/35">link</a> to track the state of webpack in Quire.

 ### [pe-epub](https://github.com/peoples-e/pe-epub) and [pe-epub-fs](https://github.com/peoples-e/pe-epub-fs)